 - Army Chemical Corps Vietnam-Era Veterans Health Study

-Researchers are studying 4,000 Veterans who served in the U.S. Army Chemical Corps sometime between 1965-1973 to determine if high blood pressure (hypertension) and chronic obstructive pulmonary disease (COPD) are related to Agent Orange exposure during Vietnam.
+Researchers are studying approximately 4,000 Veterans who served in the U.S. Army Chemical Corps sometime between 1965-1973 to determine if high blood pressure (hypertension) and chronic obstructive pulmonary disease (COPD) are related to Agent Orange exposure during Vietnam.

 This is the most comprehensive study to date of the mental and physical health of women Vietnam Veterans.
-The study will be used to shape future research to plan for appropriate services for women Veterans and the aging Veteran population.
+The study will be used to shape future research and to plan for appropriate services for women Veterans and the aging Veteran population.

 View more research on Agent Orange health effects.